webpack/webpack-cli/SERVE-OPTIONS.md

 Global options:
   --color                     Enable colors on console.
   --no-color                  Disable colors on console.
-  -v, --version               Output the version number of 'webpack' 'webpack-cli' and 'webpack-dev-server' and commands.
+  -v, --version               Output the version number of 'webpack', 'webpack-cli' and 'webpack-dev-server' and commands.
   -h, --help [verbose]        Display help for commands and options.

 To see list of all supported commands and options run 'webpack --help=verbose'.